clivetong/Talks/HowAWSSayYouWriteASaaS/README.md

 ### What we'll cover

 - The Theory Behind SaaS
-- Architecture Fundamentals
+- SaaS Architecture Fundamentals
 - Deployment Models
-- Some implementation ideas
+- Some implementation Ideas (the tech stuff)
 - Guiding Principles

 ---